College Factual by our College Data Analytics Team

 $41,636 Median Starting Salary

-There were approximately 13 geological & earth sciences students who graduated with this degree at Kean in the most recent year we have data available.
-Geological & Earth Sciences degree recipients from Kean University receive an earnings boost of about $4,307 over the typical earnings of geological & earth sciences majors.
+There were roughly 18 geological & earth sciences students who graduated with this degree at Kean in the most recent data year.
+Geological & Earth Sciences degree recipients from Kean University receive an earnings boost of around $4,307 over the typical earnings of geological & earth sciences majors.

 More information about a degree in geological & earth sciences from Kean University